 Make Them Feel Welcome!

-One of the most endearing aspects of your California wedding is how loved ones come together from the four corners of the world to celebrate.
-And it’s not just the endless sunshine, great wine and proximity to the Pacific Ocean that attracts them to the Golden State: these guests are investing their time and money to be there for you and your fiancé.
+One of the most endearing aspects of your wedding is how loved ones come together from the four corners of the world to celebrate.
+And your traveling guests are investing a good amount of time and money to be there for you and your fiancé.
 By adding a few thoughtful details to your wedding festivities, you can return the favor and make your out-of-towners feel like VIPs.

 The following suggestions are meant to be helpful—don’t think that you need to do everything on the list!